 Besides its effectiveness against cancer, breast milk is also effective at treating: acne, pinkeye, stuffy nose, cold sores, blisters, burns, cuts, insect bites, ear infections, diaper rash, sore throat and warts.
 Best of all, breast milk gives babies the gift of life.
 No food in the world can give a baby the right nutrients, hormones and natural prebiotics like breast milk.

-Another important fact about breast milk is that each mother produces her own unique milk designed specifically for her own baby.
+Another important health benefit of breast milk is that each mother produces her own unique milk designed specifically for her own baby.
 This way, her baby is given the best nourishment to grow and evolve.
 These features make breast milk the number one food source for keeping babies healthy.

 Breastfeeding strengthens the bond between mothers and babies